dmoini/casper/README.md

 ## Introduction

-Welcome to the repository for casper: the friendly programming language. casper is a friendly scripting language designed to make high level programming a light and comfortable experience!
+Welcome to casper: a friendly scripting language designed to make high level programming a light and comfortable experience!

 casper is brought to you by Teddy Chu, Alexia Filler, Ian Lizarda, Donovan Moini, and Serena Zafiris.